edertone/TurboBuilder/README.md

 - Automatic project structure and conventions validation
 - Run unit tests for Php and JS as part of the build process

-All of the listed features can be enabled or disabled via the main [TurboBuilder.xml](TurboBuilder-Ant/TurboBuilder.xml) file.
+All of the listed features can be enabled or disabled via the main [TurboBuilder.xml](TurboBuilder-Ant/TurboBuilder.xml) setup file.

 ### How to use it